San Francisco Conservatory of Music

 The skin is made of clear low iron glass and offers outstanding views for the audience and performers.

 The design addresses the thermal comfort needs through mechanical and passive methods; exterior sunshades, radiant floor cooling, vented wall cavities and mechanized vertical roller blinds are employed to maintain temperature comfort and manage western sunlight glare.
-The “box in a box” double glass acoustical isolation strategy functions as a theater combined with shaped sound transparent wood ceilings, theatrical lighting, sound attractive abortive materials.
+The “box in a box” double glass acoustical isolation strategy functions as a theater combined with shaped sound transparent wood ceilings, theatrical lighting, sound attractive absorptive materials.
 The recital hall at the street level conquers the acoustical challenges with similar engineering muscle.

 West solar gain is less the concern however street traffic and wind loads are mitigated through double glass insulated sealed wall and a jacked floor system.
 The Audio visual systems will be adaptive to allow for all varieties of musical and entertainment uses.